 As part of its radiation safety philosophy, the University keeps all radiation exposures As Low As Reasonably Achievable (ALARA).
 ALARA involves using all practical methods to not just keep exposures at or below regulatory limits, but to reduce all radiation exposures, or eliminate them entirely.

-Training is required prior to beginning work with radioactive materials; this training is available from Clemson Radiation Safety.
+Training is required prior to beginning work with radioactive materials; to begin this process please complete part one online here.